Honors in the Major: CLAS

-  Undergraduates wishing to learn more about Honors in CLAS should first meet with the faculty member acting as the advisor for Honors in the Major in that department or program as soon as possible to discuss requirements, experiences, and projects of interest to the student.
+Undergraduates wishing to learn more about Honors in CLAS should first meet with the faculty member acting as the coordinator for Honors in the Major in that department or program as soon as possible to discuss requirements, experiences, and projects of interest to the student.
 A list of those faculty advisors is at this link.

 Students who have earned Honors in the Major will see this achievement added to the Commencement Program and announced at the graduation ceremony; the designation is also noted on the transcript and diploma.

 Honors in the Major and the University of Iowa Honors Program